kevinelliott/airsprint-sinatra/README.md

 ## About

 airsprint-sinatra publishes exceptions received by Airbrake to Sprint.ly.
-When Airbrake receives exceptions from your application, the WebHook defines on Airbrake is triggered and calls airsprint, which then creates a defect on Sprint.ly using the Sprint.ly REST API.
+When Airbrake receives exceptions from your application, the WebHook defined on Airbrake is triggered and calls airsprint, which then creates a defect on Sprint.ly using the Sprint.ly REST API.

 [Airbrake](http://airbrake.io) is an exception detection and reporting service that can be used with many languages and platforms.
 I personally use it with Rails by using their `airbrake` gem.